shreyas-londhe/zkFOCIL-impl/noir/README.md

 The `noir/native_honk.sh` script provides timing information for the core cryptographic operations.
 You don't need a separate benchmark command; simply run the script as described above.

-Here are example benchmark results from a run:
+Here are example benchmark results from a run (on a 2024 MacBook Pro M3 Pro):

 | Operation                 | Time (seconds) |
 | :------------------------ | -------------: |